 This is my most frequently requested talk which is a comprehensive review of the birds and wildlife of this amazing, but rarely visited, region.
 The lecture covers the Sea of Okhotsk, Sakhalin Island, the Kamchatka Peninsula and further North (Koriak and Chukotka) with top quality images of many species including Auks (eg Tufted and Horned Puffins), Steller’s Sea-eagle and Siberian Rubythroat.

-Part of the lecture also covers the searches I participated in for seven years (2011-17) to locate new populations of the critically endangered Spoon-billed Sandpiper.
+Part of the lecture also covers the searches I participated in for nine years (2011-19) to locate new populations of the critically endangered Spoon-billed Sandpiper.
 These searches have been a collaborative venture between Birdlife International, Birds Russia and the New Zealand expedition company, Heritage Expeditions.

 We were lucky enough to find new breeding sites for this amazing bird in 2011 and 2016 and in 2011 I was also working with Heritage Expeditions on their ship, Spirit of Enderby, when the Spoon-billed Sandpiper eggs and chicks which the Wildfowl and Wetlands Trust team had collected (to start a captive breeding programme at Slimbridge) began their long journey to the UK.
 Seeing a Spoon-billed Sandpiper chick moments after it emerged from the egg was a unique privilege and truly one of life's special moments !!!